SeharDeveloper/Py-code/Strings.md

 'This is a string'

 Key Characteristics:
+- Multiline strings can be defined using triple quotes (''' or """).
 - Immutable: Once created, strings cannot be modified.
 To change a string, you must create a new one.
 - Indexing: Characters in a string are accessed using their index, starting from 0.
 - string[index] returns the character at the specified index.